Breathing for high blood pressure

-Breathing - we do it all day and even at night, unconsciously and automatically.
-In this article, you will learn how you can influence your blood pressure through specific breathing exercises and why 4711 is not just a fragrance.
+Breathing we do it all day and through the night, automatically and without thinking.
+In this article youll learn how specific breathing exercises can affect your blood pressure and why 4711 isnt just a perfume.

-When we consider the power of breathing, it is no longer hard to believe that blood pressure can also be influenced by breathing techniques.
+Given the power of breathing, its not hard to believe that blood pressure can also be influenced by breathing techniques.

-In a way, this often happens in everyday life, unfortunately in the wrong direction.
-Due to hectic and shallow breathing that only reaches the chest (chest breathing), blood pressure tends to rise.
-This can be counteracted by practicing slowed breathing.
-This means reducing the normal 12-15 breaths per minute, thus breathing more slowly.
-Prof. Dr. Thomas Löw, a professor of psychosomatics and psychotherapy at the University of Regensburg, suggests a simple breathing exercise: 4711.
-This has nothing to do with the well-known fragrance but refers to the following exercise: inhale for 4 seconds, exhale for 7 seconds, and perform for 11 minutes.
-This breathing exercise reduces stress and thereby lowers the blood pressure.
+In a way this already happens in everyday life, unfortunately often in the wrong direction.
+Hasty, shallow breathing that only fills the chest (chest breathing) tends to raise blood pressure.
+You can counteract this by practising slower, calmer breathing.
+That means reducing the normal 1215 breaths per minute in other words, breathing more slowly.
+Prof. Dr. Thomas Löw, Professor of Psychosomatics and Psychotherapy at the University of Regensburg, recommends a simple breathing exercise: 4711.
+This has nothing to do with the wellknown perfume and refers to the following exercise: inhale for 4 seconds, exhale for 7 seconds, repeat for 11 minutes.
+This exercise reduces stress and thereby lowers the blood pressure.

-Help with the exercise: 4-7-11 Breathing Exercise on Spotify
+Help for the exercise: 4-7-11 breathing exercise on Spotify

-A study showed that lowering blood pressure through breathing exercises is even possible for patients suffering from hypertension in connection with sleep apnea.
-In the study, participants received assistance from a device that set the breathing rhythm during the exercise time.
-This was a maximum of 10 breaths per minute.
-The participants performed the breathing exercise twice daily for eight weeks (a total of 30 minutes daily).
-71% were able to lower their systolic blood pressure by at least 5 mmHg.
+A study showed that lowering blood pressure through breathing exercises is even possible in patients who suffer from hypertension in combination with sleep apnea.
+In the study, participants used a device that set the breathing rhythm during the exercise.
+This was at a maximum of 10 breaths per minute.
+Participants did the breathing exercise twice daily for eight weeks (a total of 30 minutes per day).
+Seventy-one percent were able to lower their systolic blood pressure by at least 5 mmHg.

-Targeted breathing training using the IMST method can also be helpful in lowering blood pressure.
-IMST stands for Inspiratory Muscle Strength Training.
-It specifically strengthens the muscles that are engaged during inhalation.
-There are various commercially available training devices that increase resistance during inhalation, thereby training the muscles.
+Targeted breathing training using the IMST method can also help lower blood pressure.
+IMST stands for Inspiratory Muscle Strength Training it specifically strengthens the muscles used for inhalation.
+There are various commercially available training devices that increase the resistance during inhalation and thereby train the muscles.

-There are various options available to learn and practice slowed breathing.
-Ultimately, it remains clear that conscious and slow breathing can have a significant impact on blood pressure.
-So-called breathing rhythms can be used but are not necessary to achieve an effect.
-These relatively expensive devices are also hardly available in stores anymore.
-Inhaling against resistance, as in IMST training, can also be helpful in lowering blood pressure.
-However, it has not been researched as extensively as the effects of conscious, slowed breathing.
-Devices for IMST training are relatively inexpensive.
-However, it is important to ensure that the device increases resistance during inhalation, not during exhalation.
+So there are several ways to learn and practise slower breathing.
+Overall, conscious, slow breathing can have a noticeable effect on blood pressure.
+Socalled breathing pacers can be used but arent necessary to achieve an effect.
+These relatively expensive devices are also hard to find in stores nowadays.
+Inhaling against resistance, as with IMST training, can also help lower blood pressure.
+However, it hasnt been researched as extensively as the effects of conscious slow breathing.
+IMST devices are fairly inexpensive, but make sure the device increases resistance on inhalation, not on exhalation.

 Sources: